Art & Design Department

 Students have placed in the Dallas Society of Visual Communications Student Competition.

 Harding has an active AIGA student group.
-To find out more about AIGA visit www.aiga.org
+To learn more about AIGA visit www.aiga.org.

-We have a sample schedule pdf available that can be of help as you are planning your semesters, though it is just a suggestion.
+We have a sample BFA schedule pdf available that can be of help as you are planning your semesters, though it is just a suggestion.
 You will most likely need to rearrange courses due to closed classes along the way.
+You can also use the complete list of BFA required courses pdf to create your degree plan.

 Stacy Gibson, M.F.A. - Associate Professor of Art